erdogant/irelease/README.md

 ## Update!
 release your library by using the command **pyrelease** (instead of release).

+## Introduction
-* irelease is Python package that will help to release your python package on both github and pypi.
+irelease is Python package that will help to release your python package on both github and pypi.
 A new release of your package is created by taking the following steps:

 1. Extract the version from the __init__.py file